-Upon returning to school after an absence, the student must provide the administrative assistant at Cristo Rey OKC with a note from their doctor or parent/guardian regarding their reason for absence.
+Upon returning to school after an absence, the student must provide a note from their doctor or parent/guardian regarding their reason for absence.

 Upon returning to school after a CWS absence, the student worker must report to the CWS office with a note from their doctor or parent/guardian regarding their absence.
 If a note is not received in the CWS office within three days of returning to school, the absence will automatically be counted as unexcused.